Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: The Statsformer Framework

 \subsection{Prior Injection via Monotone Transformations.}

-Typically, methods of prior injection into a base learner expect \emph{feature penalties} $\{w_j\}_{j=1}^p$, or \emph{feature scales} $\{s_j\}$.
+Typically, methods of prior injection into a base learner expect \emph{feature penalties} $\{w_j\}_{j=1}^p$, or \emph{feature weights} $\{s_j\}$.
 The further $\{w_j\}$ or $\{s_j\}$ is from a uniform vector, the stronger the inductive bias placed on the learner.

-\paragraph{Monotone map.} To modulate the influence of an external prior $V$, Statsformer defines a \emph{monotone, temperature-controlled}\footnote{We provide theoretical justification for monotonicity in the prior injection family in Appendix~\ref{appdx:monotone_map_families}.} family of maps
+\textbf{Monotone map.} To modulate the influence of an external prior $V$, Statsformer defines a \emph{monotone, temperature-controlled}\footnote{We provide theoretical justification for monotonicity in the prior injection family in Appendix~\ref{appdx:monotone_map_families}.} family of maps

 satisfying the null condition $\tau_0(v) = 1$ for all $v$.
 The map $\tau_\alpha$ serves as a generic transformation of prior scores; different base learners may adopt different instantiations of this transformation.